|

 knew that the hole was created by a badger as it dug out and

-ate a group of grubs of serious garden insect pests.
+ate a group of grubs which can become serious garden insect pests.

 can eat the larvae).
 Rather curiously, badgers have been seen